Company Detail

 Read Less

-• Assistant Catering Supervisor (Preston Park Museum)
+• Catering Assistant (Preston Park Museum)

 - Stockton-on-Tees

+Further Information Are you organised and hard-working?
+Do you have good communication skills and a positive attitude?
 Would you like to work in a rewarding role working locally in Stockton-on-Tees?

-Our Catering service provides high quality, delicious food, drinks and snacks to a number of schools in our borough as well as catering for cafés at locations including our main offices, Preston Park and Wynyard Woodland park.
+Then look no further!
+Stockton-on-Tees Borough Council are recruiting a Catering Assistant to join our team at the café in the new development at Preston Park Museum.
+Our Catering Service provide high quality, delicious food drinks and snacks to a number of schools in our borough as well as catering for cafés at locations including our main offices, Preston Park and Wynyard Woodland Park.

-Please note this is a part time role of 19.5 hours per week and the actual salary for the role is £13,482 - £13,696.
+This is a part time role of 15 hours per week and the actual salary for the role is £10,052.

 For more detailed information about the role, please refer to the Job Description and Person Specification included in the Supporting Documents section.